If you like me, you love going to the gym a lot. I really like taking different supplements to help me get stronger and build more muscles.

 Supplementing with creatine monohydrate has its benefits.
 How much creatine monohydrate should you take to see the best results?

 When first taking creatine, users should take 20g per day for the first week.
 After the first week, users should take 5g of creatine monohydrate per day.

 Taking creatine monohydrate involves putting the body through what is known as a loading phase.
 A loading phase speeds up the process of creatine supplementation by increasing muscle stores very quickly.

-During this phase, lifters should take 20g per day.
-Typically, this is accomplished by taking creatine monohydrate in 5g doses throughout the day.
+During this phase, lifters should take 20 grams per day.
+Typically, this is accomplished by taking creatine monohydrate in 5-gram doses throughout the day.